Helping you to reduce your footprint

 - Do your weekly shopping in a single trip

 - Hang out the washing to dry rather than tumble drying it

-The following is a list of items that may take an initial investment, but should pay for themselves over the course of 1-4 years through savings on your energy bills.
+The following is a list of items that may take an initial investment, but should pay for themselves through savings on your energy bills.

 - Install thermostatic valves on your radiators